QryptInc/QryptInc.github.io/content/faqs/_index.md

 disableToc = "true"
 +++

-**What do I do if I forget my password?**

-Qrypt does not have access to your password, but you can place a request to change your password.

-1. Navigate to the portal at {{< externalLink link="https://portal.qrypt.com" text="https://portal.qrypt.com" >}} and click the “Forgot password?” link.
-2. Enter the email address associated with your account and click the “Send me the link” button.
-3. Check your email for a message with further instructions.

----

-**How do I change my password?**

-1. Navigate to the portal at {{< externalLink link="https://portal.qrypt.com" text="https://portal.qrypt.com" >}} and login to your account.
-2. Click the account icon (top-right corner) and select “Account settings.”
-3. Click the “Change password” link.
-4. Enter your original password, enter a new password, and click the “Change password” button.

----

 **What should I do with my access token?**

 Your access token is the mechanism by which your account will be charged for entropy data, and as such, it should be treated as secure and secret information (much as you would treat a password).